eliangcs/pystock-crawler/README.rst

 The rows in the output CSV file are in an arbitrary order by default.
 Use ``--sort`` to sort them by symbols and dates.
 But if you have a large output file, don't use ``--sort`` because it will be slow and eat a lot of memory.

+**NOTE**: The crawler stores HTTP cache in a directory named ``.scrapy`` under your current working directory.
+The cache helps speed up the crawling process next time your fetch same web pages again.
+The cache can be quite huge.
+If you don't need it, just delete the ``.scrapy`` directory after you've done crawling.

 Developer Guide